cucumber/common/docs/contributing-to-documentation.md

 Each pull request should only modify/add a single topic.
 Don't lump many unrelated document changes into the same pull request.

+The title of documentation pull requests should be prefixed `DOC: `.
+The title should explain what docs you are modifying/creating.
+For example "DOC: Add tags.md" or "DOC: Modify tags.md to explain boolean expressions".

-The full process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).
+The more general contribution process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).

 ## Join the Community